 Stryker's Stewardship Rating remains at Standard.
 Following the surprising resignation of CEO Stephen MacMillan in early 2012, Kevin Lobo stepped into the president and CEO role in the fall.
 Lobo had been leading Orthovita, and he joined Stryker in Read more

-Stryker designs, manufactures, and markets an array of medical equipment and devices.
-The product portfolio includes hip and knee implants, endoscopy systems, operating Read more
+Stryker designs, manufactures, and markets an array of medical equipment, instruments, and devices.
+The product portfolio includes hip and knee implants, endoscopy systems, Read more